Okipa/laravel-table/README.md

         'edit'    => ['name'=> 'user.edit', 'params' => ['parent' => $parent, 'child' => $child]],
         // ...
     ])
-    // because the route will be generated with the table related model as first param : route('user.edit, [$user, 'parent' => $parent, 'child' => $child]);
+    // because the route will be generated with the table related model as first param (the params order differs from the declaration) : route('user.edit, [$user, 'parent' => $parent, 'child' => $child]);
 ```